Roles and duties of the Board of Directors

 - As owners of risks, the Company’s Board of Directors, all executives, employees and units, so they all have the duty to take responsibility of proceed, assess, monitor and support the establishment of an efficient risk-management procedure.

-- Each business unit of the Company must set up its own risk management procedure including systematic and continuos risk assessment and monitoring.
+- Each business unit of the Company must set up its own risk management procedure including systematic and continuous risk assessment and monitoring.
 The procedure must be revised to be consistent with the change in business environment on a regular basis at least once a year.

 - Risk assessment shall be included as part of the annual work plan of each unit by considering all risks cover all organization and taking into consideration both internal and external risk factors including the establishment of risk management and appropriate early warning signs.